 Angie Santamorena

-Brittany is the owner of The Cheshire Performing Arts Academy.
-She started formally taking dance lessons at the age of six, with the majority of her training at The Dancer’s Studio, under the direction of Sharon L. DiCrosta.
+Brittany started formally taking dance lessons at the age of six, with the majority of her training at The Dancer’s Studio, under the direction of Sharon L. DiCrosta.
 There, she was part of the competitive dance program through her senior year of high school.
 Outside of competing, she has had a variety of experiences through her love of dance; among her favorites include a summer program with the Radio City Rockettes in New York City and performing as a dancer in Thoroughly Modern Millie at the Seven Angels Theatre in Waterbury, CT.
 For her undergraduate degree, Brittany attended Fairfield University, where she was a member of the dance ensemble.
 Outside of dance, she received a Bachelor of Arts in Organizational Communication and attended graduate school at Merrimack College, earning a Master of Education in Higher Education Administration.
 She has experience working in Communications Offices in academia, as well as the Young Artists program at Choate Rosemary Hall.
 She has been a board member for many organizations, including currently Kids for Kids, Dancing for Life, Inc., a non-profit organization which raises funds through the art of dance to children and families in need.
 Brittany is proud to spread her passion for arts and community collaborations and has been a supporter and an investor in arts programs.
-She is a longtime best friend and duet partner of the CPAA’s founder, Erin Brady.
+She is proud to help carry out the legacy of her longtime best friend and duet partner, CPAA’s founder, Erin Brady.

 Erin Brady was the founder and former owner and Artistic Director for CPAA.
 She started her dance training at the age of three.
 Her training began under the direction of Sharon L. DiCrosta of the Dancer's Studio, where she was part of the competitive dance team and remained until her senior year of high school.
 While dancing at The Dancer's Studio, Erin also attended the Educational Center for the Arts, an arts high school located in New Haven, CT, where she had the opportunity to further her dance training and had the honor to study under Willie Feuer and Susan Matheke, two former members of the Merce Cunningham Dance Company.
 During her high school career she had the privilege to learn and perform original works of the Merce Cunningham Company, Alvin Ailey American Dance Theater, The Paul Taylor Dance Company, "ROOM's'" by Anna Sokolow and many more.
 After graduating high school Erin attended the University of the Arts, in Philadelphia, PA, for dance performance.
 While at UARTS, Erin was able to further her training with teachers from The Pennsylvania Ballet, Koresh Dance Company, Complexions Contemporary Ballet, BalletX, Alvin Ailey American Dance Theater and The Jose Limon Dance Company, just to name a few.

 Ava has been part of the CPAA community since its founding, at first as a student in our competitive program here who found a passion for the teaching side of dance as a classroom assistant where she excelled.
 She has volunteered countless hours at CPAA and other organizations.
-Due to her commitment, her creativity and her nature in and out of the classroom, we were very excited for her to join the teaching staff this year.
+Due to her commitment, her creativity and her nature in and out of the classroom, we were very excited for her to join the teaching staff.
 Ava is trained in various styles including ballet, tap, jazz, lyrical, modern and contemporary.
-While she is not at all new to the CPAA community, we did not want to miss the opportunity to officially welcome her to this new position.
+She is attending Boston University, but always finds a way to stay involved teaching at CPAA when she is home.

 Jillian has been dancing since the age of two and is proficient in all genres including ballet, tap, jazz, hip hop, contemporary, lyrical and acro.
 She received her training at Seven Star School of Performing Arts in Brewster, New York as well as at various intensives throughout the world, including the Dubrovnik Tap Festival and Sarah Reich’s Tap Music Project.
 Jillian’s passion for dance led her to achieve top honors at various competitions and conventions in the United States and abroad.
 She has been named IDO female Word Tap Champion on four occasions and was the first person ever to hold the title in all three age divisions.
 Jillian has also received the titles NUVO Breakout Artist, JUMP VIP, 24/7 Nonstop Dancer, ADA Regional Dancer of the Year, Kids for Kids Diamond Dancer and Hall of Fame Inductee.
 Jillian began teaching classes and private lessons while a student at Seven Star School and officially joined the faculty as a teacher and choreographer upon graduation.
 She soon joined the staff of several other studios in the New York and Connecticut area as well.
 Her work has been recognized with multiple choreography awards and honors.
 While Jillian loves teaches all styles, her true passion is tap.
 In 2019, she was honored to organize and coordinate a group of over thirty dancers from the tri- state area who qualified to represent the United States at the World Tap Championships in Riesa, Germany.
 Collectively, the Team earned six medals for the United States.
 In early 2020, Jillian formed the American Dance Collaborative, an official member of the United States Dance Sport Competition Federation, to continue her efforts in bringing together dancers and choreographers to represent the United States at international events.